bellowswang/bellowswang.github.io/_portfolio/portfolio-2.md

 ---

 The method consists of three parts:
-* filtering mobile phone traces to derive mobility patterns,
+* Extracting mobility patterns from mobile phone traces,
-* building an adapted formulation of the gravity-based trip distribution model, which considers telecommunication intensity (i.e., aggregate number of calls and text messages) and travel time as input to forecast the influence of road improvements on country-wide mobility, and
+* Building an adapted formulation of the gravity-based trip distribution model, which considers telecommunication intensity (i.e., aggregate number of calls and text messages) and travel time as input to forecast the influence of road improvements on country-wide mobility, and
-* optimizing the road network investment based on the adapted trip distribution model by using a local search algorithm.
+* Optimizing the road network investment based on the adapted trip distribution model by using a local search algorithm.

 The method was applied to the case study country of Senegal.
-The mobile phone data was transformed to support informed decisions on road network development in that country given different objectives, namely accessibility and equity.
+The mobile phone data was transformed to support decisions on road network development in that country given different objectives, including accessibility and equity.

-This work was awarded the Transport Prize in the Data for Development (D4D) Challenge in 2015, and the corresponding academic paper was published in [IEEE ITS Magazine](https://ieeexplore.ieee.org/document/8531737) in 2018.
+This work was awarded the Transport Prize in the Data for Development (D4D) Challenge and presented at the NetMob conference at MIT Media Lab in 2015.

+Wang, Yihong, Goncalo Correia, Erik de Romph, and Bruno F. Santos.
+"Road Network Design in a Developing Country Using Mobile Phone Data: An Application to Senegal."
+[IEEE Intelligent Transportation Systems Magazine](https://ieeexplore.ieee.org/abstract/document/8531737) (2018).